devlinjunker/template.hapi.rest/README.logging.md

 ## Notes/Ideas
+- Trace logging any external requests/responses
-- Log Helper for use in the dataservices
+- Logger Helper for use in the dataservices
 - goaccess?
 - websocket? endpoint that shows logs in real time
 - docs page for logs (searching?)
 - Elasticsearch/Logstash/Kibana
+- logrotate on production